The Assumption Catholic Church parish reached its 100 Year Anniversary during 2013.

 This chapel, at the foot of the bell tower, was first used as a daily Mass chapel for many years.
 When the parish decided that Perpetual Adoration was to begin in 2004, the chapel was set aside for this purpose.
 By that time, the numbers attending were too many for the space anyway, so daily Mass moved to the main church.
 The tower is not original to the church but was built in 1973 as a gift.

 A beautiful mosaic of the Assumption of Mary is on the back wall and the Monstrance sits atop a small marble altar.
 This is a version of Murillo’s painting of the Assumption in small pieces of glass.
 The Monstrance was placed on a plinth to raise it slightly for adorers.
-Unintentionally, it placed the exposed Eucharist in a position which lines up with the womb of Mary!
-Hundreds of people visit this holy place every day around the clock, seven days a week, three hundred and sixty five days a year!
+Unintentionally, it placed the exposed Eucharist in a position that lines up with the womb of Mary!
+Hundreds of people visit this holy place every day around the clock, seven days a week, three hundred and sixty-five days a year!

-In the gathering area outside of the Adoration Chapel hangs a wood carved image of the Nativity by John J. Sgueglia (1908-1969).
+In the gathering area outside of the Adoration Chapel hangs a wood-carved image of the Nativity by John J. Sgueglia (1908-1969).
 This carving was discovered in the church storage and was used as the Christmas crib.
 The Last Supper scene was simply removed from under the altar and this carving was inserted.
 It fell into disuse when the parish purchased a large Nativity set for the sanctuary.
 It was placed in the adoration gathering area in 2010 during the final stages of the remodel.

 The Chapel of Divine Mercy